georgepearman/europe/_posts/2015-07-18-george-bamburgh-castle.md

 ---

 We arrived in Edinburgh later.
-After returning the car to Sixt at the airpost, we took a bus back to town and explored.
+After returning the car to Sixt at the airport, we took a bus back to town and explored.